 As scores roll in, students ask IF they should retest.
 I wrote about this previously in our post Who Should take the ACT or SAT Again?
-Since that article, ACT has updated their statistics on who actually improves on a second attempt.
-Overall, 57% of students will improve.
+Since that article, ACT has updated its statistics on who actually improves on a second attempt.
+Overall, 57% of students nationally will improve.
 ACT data differs from students who prep with LEAP.
-83.4% of LEAP students improve their scores.
+96% of LEAP students improve their scores.

 What is a Super Score?

 As its name implies, it’s the BEST of your test scores.
 ACT and SAT won’t Super Score for you, but many colleges will.
-To date, I’ve not been able to locate a comprehensive list of all the schools that Super Score, so you’ll need to ask the college where you intend to apply.
+You’ll need to ask the colleges where you intend to apply.
 That information is not always readily available on the school website – so ask!
-Don’t be surprised when you find that some schools will Super Score one test but not the other.
+Don’t be surprised when you find some schools will Super Score one test but not the other.

 How Does it Work?